NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ### Recording the next vaccination

+We’ve made it easier and quicker to record more than 1 vaccination for the same patient, or to record the same vaccination for multiple patients.

 Once the first vaccination you've recorded has been saved, you have 3 options for what you can do next.
 You can choose to either record:

 * another vaccination for the same patient (co-admin)